-A file dialog box displays listing the USB folders.
+A file dialog box is displayed that lists the USB folders.

-Step 2 Navigate to the zip file that contains the drivers.

-Step 3 Click Ok.
+- Step 2 Navigate to the zip file that contains the drivers. - Step 3 Click Ok.

-A progress message displays and the list of drivers are populated in the Choose Drivers to Install table.
+A progress message is displayed and the list of drivers are populated in the Choose Drivers to Install table.